A Travel Agent Guide to Researching & Qualifying Suppliers

 Anticipate questions clients will have:

 What are the amenities on the cruise?
 What are the advantages of different room rates?
 How much is the drink package if it’s not included?
-What’s the per person fee increase for a single berth?
-How much extra is a berth with a balcony opposed to ocean view opposed to an interior room?
-Is there a balcony suite on the same floor as a ship casino, because uncle Earl seriously refuses to use the elevator once he’s on the boat.
-Will Grandma Millie be able to go out on the beach-facing patio using her walker?
+What’s the per-person fee increase for a single berth?
+How much extra is a berth with a balcony as opposed to an ocean view as opposed to an interior room?
+Is there a balcony suite on the same floor as the ship's casino, because uncle Earl seriously refuses to use the elevator once he’s on the boat.
+Will Auntie Millie be able to go out on the beach-facing patio using her walker?

 Get sensory: Focus on Experience (not just logistics):

-Another thing the OTAs can’t tell clients is that if they travel to Mérida -- the capital of the Mexican state of Yucatán — in August they’ll be able to smell the honey scent of Lebbeck trees once they step out onto their resort patio.
+Another thing the OTAs can’t tell clients is that if they travel to Mérida in August they’ll be able to smell the honey scent of Lebbeck trees once they step out onto their resort patio.
 If they go in the winter season, they won’t smell them but they can hear them rattling in the breeze.
 The OTAs can’t describe the awe-inspiring moment of seeing the northern lights of Iceland for the first time.
 But guess what, YOUR itinerary can!
+(And so can your travel agent social media, for that matter.)

 If you don’t know, ask your BDM:

 BDMs (business development managers) are your friends.
-If you don’t know about the lovely smell of Lebbeck trees because you’ve never been to a FAM, all you need to do is ask your BDM.
-Ask them what your clients can experience at their property/destination at the time of year they want to travel.
+If you don’t know about the lovely smell of Lebbeck trees because you’ve never been to a FAM, ask your BDM.
+Ask what your clients can experience at their property/destination at the time of year they want to travel.
 If you don’t have a BDM contact, ask the supplier (or your host, if hosted) for the contact info of your BDM.

 Build relationships (not just itineraries).
-Sam Combs, Senior Director of Corporate Sales, Apple Leisure Group suggested, "Don't just shop suppliers on price.
+In a long-ago Travel Agent Forum conference, Sam Combs, Senior Director of Corporate Sales, Apple Leisure Group suggested, "Don't just shop suppliers on price.
 Check out what will provide higher commissions and provide the best value.
 Find the supplier and operator who sells a majority of what you sell yourself.
 If you sell Mexican and Caribbean, find a supplier that focuses their products in those destinations."

 - Geek out on their webinars [have you checked out the webinar on our events calendar?]